mkontani/haribote-config-server/README.md

 For each server, all you do is defining request routing and corresponding to response like [default example](./settings.json).

-You can easily up multi server processes by just editing config file.
+You can easily up multi server processes with flexible routing by just editing config file.

 - [haribote-config-server](#haribote-config-server)
   - [Usage](#usage)